-Can you recommend a registered dietitian to help me with my diet?
+Can you refer me to a dietitian to help with meal planning?

 About Your Outlook

-How do I know that my prevention or treatment program is effective?
+How do I know that my prevention or treatment program is working?

 Will I need a liver transplant?

-Tips for talking to your doctor.
+Getting the most out of your doctor appointment.
 Family Doctor—American Academy of Family Physicians website.
 Available at: https://familydoctor.org/tips-for-talking-to-your-doctor.
-Updated May 2014.
-Accessed March 28, 2017.
+Accessed January 4, 2021.